-McEldrew has personally fought to have state agencies such as NJ Transit assume responsibility for central roles in train accidents, despite their protection under law.
+Jim McEldrew has also personally fought to have state agencies such as NJ Transit assume responsibility for central roles in train accidents, despite their protection under the law.
 His advocacy has also championed railroad workers — McEldrew Young Purtell Merritt has even hosted holiday parties for rail workers.

 What Causes Train Accidents?

-Many train-car collisions come about due to a basic misunderstanding of physics, with vehicles attempting to unsafely make their way across railway crossings — not knowing that it will take a 150-car freight train going at 50 miles per hour over a mile to stop!
+Many train-car collisions come about due to a basic misunderstanding of physics, with vehicles attempting to unsafely make their way across railway crossings — not knowing that it will take a 150-car freight train going at 50 miles-per-hour over one mile to stop!

 The most common causes of train accidents include:

-- Equipment failure: The big worry is for malfunctioning brakes, but communication system errors can be just as damaging.
+- Equipment failure: The main equipment concern is usually for malfunctioning brakes, but communication system errors can be just as damaging.

-- Conductor negligence: Conductor distraction also accounts for a big chunk of the accident puzzle — one that would be eliminated by the adoption of PTC.
+- Conductor negligence: Much like an individual operator of a motor vehicle, conductor distraction accounts for a big chunk of the accident puzzle — one that would be eliminated by the adoption of PTC.

 - Poorly marked or malfunctioning crossings: According to some estimates, inadequately marked crossings are the sites for nearly half of nighttime train-car collisions.
-The Federal Railroad Administration says that 80 percent of railroad crossings don’t have adequate warning devices.
+The Federal Railroad Administration says that just around 50 percent of public railroad crossings don’t have automatic warning systems and that the majority of the 80,500 private crossings do not have warning systems in place.

 - Improper maintenance of train tracks: This is the most frequent cause of train derailment, the most catastrophic of all train accidents.